-Requirement Level
+Level

-5.4 The unit of certification shall record bycatch and discards Essential
+5.4 The unit of certification shall record bycatch and Essential

-during every fishing trip.
+, discards during every fishing trip.
+3)

 The auditor shall verify that bycatch and discards data are recorded during every fishing trip and reported to the fishery management authority according to the applicable regulation.
-The auditor shall review and report bycatch and discards recording procedures.
+The auditor shall review and report the methods and procedures used to record bycatch and discards, and, if necessary, suggest improvements.
 During the on-site visit, the auditor shall request to review the vessels' bycatch and discards reports.
 The auditor shall attach copies of the reports to the audit report.

-Regu lireme ent Level • 5.5 Bycatch and discard data shall be made publicly Recommendation available by th e fisherie es man ageme ent s ystem.
+Requ ireme ent Level 5.5 Bycatch and discard data shall be made publicly Recommendation available by th e fisherie s man agement s ystem.